 In addition to the headaches, sleep disruption, and the effects on moods and emotions, research also suggests that fluorescent classroom lighting can contribute to:

 - A reduction in student ability to concentrate and focus

 - Blood pressure increases (compared to natural light)

 - Loss of visual acuity and reading difficulty

 - Increased agitation and repetitive motions in children living with Autism Spectrum Disorder

 Light intensity and color temperature are shown to have a significant impact on student progress.
-The loss of visual acuity and reading difficulty is directly related to fluorescent glare.
+The loss of visual acuity and reading difficulty is directly related to lighting glare.
 In classrooms where glare is minimized, classroom performance can improve by as much as 25 percent.
 Filtration helps students remain alert and focused.